BernardoGiordano/Checkpoint/README.md

 Scripts get a native API — `#include <checkpoint.h>` — that reaches the same machinery the app itself uses:

 * **Titles**: the whole catalog, ids, names, product codes, cart/save/extdata flags, backup folders
-* **Save data**: open a title's save (or 3DS extdata, or console-wide shared extdata), read, write, delete, list and commit files inside it
+* **Save data**: open a title's save (or 3DS extdata, or console-wide shared extdata), then read, write, delete, list and commit files inside it, and create, rename or remove its folders
 * **SD card**: directory listings, `mkdir -p`, existence checks, plus ordinary C file I/O
 * **Zip**: pack or unpack a folder with the same store-only framing the wireless transfer and chlink use
 * **Network**: HTTP GET, full requests with methods, headers and bodies, and streamed file uploads